rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 13-27

-28-35 final judgment and hell
+28-33 final judgment and hell

+break in Great Isaiah Scroll

+34-35 ...?

 36-39 retelling of Hezekaiah and the fall and redemption of Judea to Assyria and prophecied Babylonian exile, 2 Kings 18-20 and 2 Chronicles 29-32.